-Fundamentally, a leader is somebody who influences or guides other people through their own actions and behaviors.
+Fundamentally, a leader is somebody who uses their own actions and behaviors to influence or guide other people.
 That might mean someone who’s the designated head of a department.
 But make no mistake—having that seniority isn’t a prerequisite.

 Even if you’re not managing a team on a daily basis, you might still have to step into a leadership role from time to time.
 Maybe you’re spearheading an important cross-functional project or you have to host a meeting.

 Those are opportunities for you to fulfill a leadership role and be looked to as an example.
 They’re also moments when your own leadership qualities and style will bubble to the surface.
-So, don’t write off these approaches as something that don’t apply to you just because you don’t have a C-suite role.
+So, don’t write off these approaches as something that doesn't apply to you just because you aren’t in the C-suite.